edunham/site/2015/03/02/the_magic_of_extundelete.rst

     file system and check it with fsck before using extundelete.
     Would you like to continue? (y/n)

 **The correct answer is No**.
-This error only occurrs when, as it says, the partition either is mounted or was unmounted wrong.
+This error only occurs when, as it says, the partition either is mounted or was unmounted wrong.

 If the partition was unmounted when you ran ``extundelete`` and you got that